darmou/uav_search/README.md

       * use "    " and "\d\d\d\d" to represent 0 probability areas and non*zero probability areas with their current probability

 ## Setting the settings:
-    If running it on localhost you can use curl or Postman. http://127.0.0.1:10010/define_settings/
+    If running it on localhost you can use curl or Postman.
+The system will return the existing settings. http://127.0.0.1:10010/define_settings/
 ```
 {